 A unique atmosphere always surrounds the Redford Theatre’s last movie before Thanksgiving.
 It’s a fun time to look back on the rich, varied programming of the fall, and look forward to the happy burst of entertainment that always ends the year.
-It’s the “Friday evening” of the year, as we relax from another 12 months of work, and get ready to have some enjoyment before starting all over again.
+It’s the “Friday evening” of the year, as we relax from another year of effort, and get ready to have some enjoyment before starting all over again.

 This year, the reflections of November took on an extra layer of meaning.
 The Redford was showing the 1950 musical Annie Get Your Gun, starring Betty Hutton, who passed away on March 11, 2007.
 Betty was a whirlwind of action and emotion, and left a strong impression on many viewers.
 Now she’s gone, and watching her on the big screen, you almost felt like you were seeing someone being literally brought back to life.